IdeaCardsNFT/ideacardsnft.github.io/press-release.md

 #### What ideas are we talking about?

 Only 8 of the 17 ideas have been released so far and **their diversity is pretty evident**.
 For instance, you'll find a blockchain membership management idea, an app to practice generosity without object, and a 1-page novel in French.
-All they have in common is their format - handwritten, scanned - and some finish like a brainstorming with friends.
+All they have in common is their format - handwritten, scanned - and some finish like a quick creativity workshop.

 #### A short-term question for the industry